 While you can use a search engine like Google to find professional organizers, NAPO Michigan's Member Directory is an incredibly efficient and effective way to locate an organizer suited to your needs.
 Using the search criteria in our directory, you'll be presented with a list of professional organizers in your area (listed by the counties they serve) and specialize in the type of service(s) you're looking for, as well as information about their businesses.
 Should you wish, you can contact any organizer via an email message sent directly through their directory profile.

-Once you've narrowed your list to a handful of potential candidates, it's suggested that you visit each professional organizer's website to learn more about the services they offer, and to review their client testimonials, rates and other information.
-Contact each organizer on your short list by phone or email to ask specific questions to help you make the decision about who to hire.
+Once you've narrowed your list to a handful of potential candidates, it's suggested that you visit each professional's website to learn more about the services they offer, and to review their client testimonials, rates and other information.
+Contact each professional on your short list by phone or email to ask specific questions to help you make the decision about who to hire.

 What questions should you ask?

-One of the first questions you should ask is whether the organizer is a current member of NAPO or other industry associations for professional organizers.
+One of the first questions you should ask is whether the professional is a current member of NAPO or other industry associations for professional organizers/productivity consultants.
 While membership in an industry association such as NAPO does not guarantee the quality of the professional organizer's work, it demonstrates a commitment to continuing education and adherence to an industry code of ethics.

-If you prefer to interview professional organizers in person before making a decision, note that some offer free consultations, some charge for the consultation and credit that fee toward services if hired, and others charge totally separately for assessments and services.
+If you prefer to interview professionals in person before making a decision, note that some offer free consultations, some charge for the consultation and credit that fee toward services if hired, and others charge totally separately for assessments and services.

 What should you expect to pay?

-How do you decide which professional organizer is right for you?
+How do you decide which professional is right for you?

-Avoid choosing a professional organizer strictly by price.
-Instead, focus on finding an organizer with a personality and skill set that matches your needs.
+Avoid choosing a professional strictly by price.
+Instead, focus on finding an professional organizer or productivity consultant with a personality and skill set that matches your needs.
 That person is most likely to deliver the greatest value by achieving the results you desire in the shortest amount of time.

-Also keep in mind that your choice of a professional organizer is not irreversible.
-Professional organizers should be nonjudgmental, encouraging, and supportive.
+Also keep in mind that your choice of a professional is not irreversible.
+Professional organizers and productivity consultants should be nonjudgmental, encouraging, and supportive.
 They should be good listeners and recommend a variety of suggestions, alternatives, and solutions to create solutions that work best for you.
-If you begin working with a professional organizer and decide along the way that you are not comfortable with his or her particular style, be sure to let the organizer know how you feel.
+If you begin working with a professional and decide along the way that you are not comfortable with his or her particular style, be sure to let them know how you feel.
 You are rarely under obligation to continue the relationship.
 More than likely, he or she will be happy to recommend a colleague.

 Ultimately, the "right choice" will be the person who has the expertise, skill set, and personality that best suit you and your goals.